-Insecticidal soap, made from potassium salt of fatty acids, and neem oil products work very effectively in controlling scale.
+Insecticidal soap, made from potassium salt of fatty acids, and neem oil products work in controlling scale.

 Insecticidal soap, made from potassium salt of fatty acids, works by penetrating and destroying the outer shell or membrane of the insect causing it to dehydrate and die.

-Neem oil products work very effectively by suffocating the insect.
+Neem oil products work by suffocating the insect.

 Use all neem oil products by following the instructions since, as an oil, there is greater risk of phototoxicity (burning).
 Avoid using sulfur based fungicides within the active period of the neem oil product.
 These two products combined greatly increase the risk of plant burn.